gitlabhq/omnibus-gitlab/doc/settings/backups.md

 NOTE:
 Make sure that `/secret/gitlab/backups/` exists.

-You can extract the .tar file as follows.
+You can extract the tar file as follows.

 ```shell
 # Rename the existing /etc/gitlab, if any